 AQUALYX is an injectable treatment of 12alfa-dihydroxy-5beta-24-oico cholanic acid sodium salts, which is a modified compound of cholanic acid, rather than a simple solution of deoxycholate.
 This is a form of injection lipolysis, lipotherapy or intralipotherapy.
 It is marketed for aqualysis or aquaplasty treatment as a means of body contouring.
 Clinical data shows that the application of AQUALYX is effective and safe, leading to an increase in contoured appearance.

 AQUALYX was developed to treat localised pockets of fat underneath the surface of the skin.
 It can be used to treat fat pockets on the back, chin, stomach, underneath the buttocks, hips, thighs and knees.
-It can also be used to treat pseudo-gynaecomastia, the development of fatty tissue around the nipple, resulting in a breast-like appearance in men, (due to weight gain rather than the growth of actual breast tissue as seen in genuine male gynaecomastia).
-It is sometimes referred to as Motolese`s Solution.
+It can also be used to treat pseudo-gynaecomastia, the development of fatty tissue around the nipple, resulting in a breast-like appearance in men (due to weight gain rather than the growth of actual breast tissue as seen in genuine male gynaecomastia).
+This is sometimes referred to as Motolese`s Solution.

 What is AQUALYX?

 AQUALYX is an aqueous compound solution, with slow-release sugar that reduces the biological half-life of the solution, minimising side effects.

 The ingredients are a polymer from 3, 6-Anhydro-L-Galactose and D-Galactose (0.5%), buffer systems (4.2%), sodium salt of (3, 5, 12) - 3, 12-dihydroxy-5-cholan-24-acid (7.5%), water for injection purposes (87%) and sodium chloride (0.8%).